Active Inference and Epistemic Value in Graphical Models: Value Decompositions

 \subsection{Bethe Free Energy Value Decomposition}

-The BFE does not permit an interpretation in terms of opportunity.
+The BFE does not permit an interpretation in terms of intrinsic value.
 When we substitute \eqref{eq:gm_posterior} in the BFE definition of \eqref{eq:BFE} and combine terms, we obtain

-Compared to \eqref{eq:CBFE_opportunity_risk}, in \eqref{eq:BFE_terms} the opportunity term has been replaced by an expected divergence.
-This expected divergence expresses the expected difference (divergence) in information between the observations predicted by the observation model and the (conditional) variational belief about outcomes $q(\bm{y} | \bm{x})$.
-Under optimization of the expected divergence, the conditional variational belief remains close to the observation model $p(\bm{y} | \bm{x})$.
-Without the additional point-mass constraint of \eqref{eq:q_con_fact}, the expected divergence then no longer quantifies the information difference between uncertainty (predicted outcomes) and certainty (point-mass constrained expected outcomes).
-As a result, the BFE lacks the pronounced information-seeking qualities of the CBFE and EFE, as we will further illustrate in Sec.~\ref{sec:example_application} and \ref{sec:planning_t_maze}.
+The intrinsic value term of \eqref{eq:CBFE_in_ex} has been replaced by a predictive divergence in \eqref{eq:BFE_terms}.
+This term expresses the difference (divergence) in information between the observations as predicted by the model under policy $\hat{\bm{u}}$, and variational distribution about outcomes $q(\bm{y})$.
+Under optimization of $q(\bm{x}|\bm{y})$, the posterior divergence will vanish for all $\bm{y}$.
+Without the additional point-mass constraint of \eqref{eq:q_con_fact}, the predictive divergence then no longer quantifies the information difference between uncertainty (predictive distribution) and certainty (predicted outcomes).
+As a result, the BFE lacks the self-evidencing qualities and resulting epistemic drive of the CBFE, as we will further illustrate in Sec.~\ref{sec:example_application} and \ref{sec:planning_t_maze}.